complex/Indented-Soft-Wrap.tmbundle/README.md

 http://lists.macromates.com/textmate/2012-August/035181.html

-All credit to Anthony Pulido, I simply turned this into a bundle for easier installation.
+All credit to Allan Odgaard and Anthony Pulido, I simply turned this into a bundle for easier installation.

 Installation
 ------------